colinhacks/zod/README.md

 }
 ```

-The same method can be used to check a _lack_ of
+You can use the same method to check for invalid data:

 ```ts
 const stringSchema = z.string();